florianfelice/PYCOF/docs/modules/news/updates.rst

 ----

 ***********************************************************************
-1.2.4 - January 24, 2021 - Emails and Google Calendar are now supported
+1.2.5 - February 2, 2021 - Emails and Google Calendar are now supported
 ***********************************************************************

 A new module :py:meth:`pycof.format.GoogleCalendar` allows users to retreive events from Google Calendar.